vikashkumar99561358-sketch/Tic-tac-toe-game-/README.md

 ---

-If you want, I can:

-* give you a **difficulty variant** with randomness,
 * add **win-line highlight + CSS polish** to the browser version, or
 * port the AI to **React** or to a **mobile-friendly UI**.

-Which would you like next? 🎮